zixlin7/aws-toolkit-visual-studio/CONTRIBUTING.md

 - Other handy build targets:
   - `test`: Runs the main suite of unit/component tests using the currently compiled code
   - `test-integ`: Runs the suite of integration tests using the currently compiled code
+  - both of these test targets will run tests relevant to the VS version of the developer command prompt

 ### Debug